peilinye/tp/docs/UserGuide.md

 `record Alex` shows the residencies Alex had in the past.<br/>
 `record 001` shows the residencies Room 001 had in the past.<br/>
 `record Alex 001` shows the residencies that involve Alex staying in Room 001 in the past.<br/>
-`record Alex Bernice` shows the residencies Alex and Bernice had in the past.<br/>
+`record Alex Bernice` shows the residencies Alex and Bernice had together in the past.<br/>
-`record 2021-10-31` shows the past residences that include the specified date.
+`record 2021-10-31` shows the past residences that include the specified date (both checkin and checkout included).

 ## Database / Storage